SDCG69/SDCG-V10/content/fiction/vacation.md

 Ellie's vision whited out for a second when Jess twisted the toys, the ridges catching on her inner walls in a way that made her toes curl.
 "Jess—*fuck*—" she sobbed, her hips jerking uselessly against the restraints.
 Jess just grinned, slicking her fingers with more lube before dragging them up Ellie's trembling thighs.
 "Not done with you yet," she murmured, and then she was climbing up Ellie's body, her knees bracketing Ellie's shoulders as she settled over her face in one smooth motion.

+## Ten - Boss On Top

 The sudden intimacy stole Ellie's breath—Jess's wet, swollen cunt hovering inches above her mouth, the musky scent overwhelming.
 Jess's thighs trembled against her ears as she reached back, adjusting the toys with a practiced twist that made Ellie whimper.
 "Lick," Jess commanded, her voice rough, and Ellie didn't hesitate.
 She craned her neck, tongue darting out to lap at Jess's slick folds in broad, hungry strokes.
 Jess's moan was immediate, her hips rocking forward to grind against Ellie's mouth as she kept fucking her with the toys, the rhythm unrelenting.

 The angle was awkward, the stretch bordering on painful, but Ellie couldn't stop—not when Jess tasted like salt and sweat and *want*, not when every flick of her tongue drew another broken sound from Jess's throat.
 Jess's fingers tangled in Ellie's hair, tugging just enough to angle her head higher, and Ellie obeyed, licking deeper, lapping at Jess's entrance before swirling her tongue around her clit.
 Jess's thighs clamped around her head, her breath coming in ragged pants as she fucked herself on Ellie's tongue and the toys simultaneously.

 "*Yes*—just like that—" Jess gasped, her hips stuttering as Ellie sucked her clit into her mouth, flicking it with the tip of her tongue.
 The dual stimulation was clearly overwhelming—Ellie could feel the way Jess's inner walls fluttered around the toy buried in her ass, could hear the wet slap of skin as Jess drove it deeper.
 Jess's free hand slid down Ellie's stomach, fingers circling her neglected clit with rough, desperate strokes.
 The sudden contact made Ellie jerk, her cry muffled against Jess's pussy as pleasure spiked hot and sharp through her veins.

 Jess didn't let up.
-She rode Ellie's face with abandon, her thighs shaking with the effort of keeping her rhythm—tongue and toys and fingers working in tandem until Ellie's world narrowed to the taste of Jess, the stretch of silicone, the relentless pressure coiling tighter in her gut.
+She rode Ellie's face with abandon, her thighs shaking with the effort of keeping her rhythm—tongue and toys and fingers working in tandem, the relentless pressure coiling tighter in her gut.
 Jess's moans pitched higher, her grip on Ellie's hair tightening as she neared the edge.
 "Gonna come—*fuck*—" she warned, her voice cracking, and Ellie doubled down, sucking Jess's clit harder as Jess's hips snapped forward, grinding against her mouth.

 Ellie’s tongue flicked out instinctively before her brain caught up—*lick my ass* wasn’t a request, it was a command, growled against her thigh with Jess’s teeth digging in just hard enough to sting.
 The blindfold amplified the shock of it, the heat of Jess’s breath searing her skin as she waited, lips hovering inches from Ellie’s asshole.
 Ellie exhaled shakily, nodding before remembering Jess couldn’t see it. “*Yes*,” she rasped, the word cracking halfway through.

 Jess’s chuckle was dark, satisfied.
 Her fingers tightened in Ellie’s hair, guiding her head lower until Ellie’s nose brushed the crease of Jess’s thigh.
 The scent was overwhelming—sweat and lube and something muskier, something *Jess*—and Ellie’s pulse hammered as she nuzzged closer, her tongue darting out to trace the sweat-slicked curve of Jess’s ass.
 Jess shuddered above her, a hissed *fuck* escaping as Ellie’s tongue circled her rim, tentative at first, then firmer, wetter.

+## Eleven - Pushed to the Max

 The taste was salt and skin and something indefinably *her*, and Ellie moaned into it, the vibration drawing a ragged gasp from Jess. “*Again*,” Jess demanded, her hips pushing back against Ellie’s mouth, and Ellie obeyed, licking a slow, deliberate stripe from perineum to tailbone.
 Jess’s thighs trembled against Ellie’s shoulders, her fingers twisting tighter in Ellie’s hair as Ellie’s tongue delved deeper, pressing insistently against her rim.
 The resistance gave way all at once, Jess’s body yielding as Ellie’s tongue breached her, just barely, just enough to make Jess curse and rock back onto her face.